SeamlessDistribution/SeamlessDistribution.github.io/merchant/reference/reporting.md

 ---
 layout: default
-title: SEQR Reporting and Reconciliation
+title: Glase Reporting and Reconciliation
-description: SEQR Reporting Reconciliation
+description: Glase Reporting Reconciliation
 ---

 # Reporting and reconciliation

-To check and confirm that cash register/shop has the same number of transactions as SEQR service, merchants can integrate towards the reconciliation feature of SEQR service.
+To check and confirm that cash register/shop has the same number of transactions as Glase service, merchants can integrate towards the reconciliation feature of Glase service.

 Reconciliation is provided with the following calls: